Amishmaqbool/nexlayerloveabledeployment/SETUP_COMPLETE.md

 If deployment fails:
 1. Check GitHub Actions logs for detailed error messages
 2. Verify `NEXLAYER_MCP_TOKEN` is correct
-3. Check NextLayer dashboard for deployment status
+3. Check Nexlayer dashboard for deployment status
 4. Review `DEPLOYMENT_SETUP.md` for detailed troubleshooting

 ## Success Criteria

 ✅ You can code in Lovable/Replit
 ✅ Changes auto-commit to GitHub
-✅ GitHub Actions automatically deploys to NextLayer
+✅ GitHub Actions automatically deploys to Nexlayer
 ✅ You can see the deployment URL in your app (via DeploymentStatus component)
 ✅ You never need to leave Lovable/Replit!